 Healthy Food, Healthy Lives

-Food insecurity—the lack of consistent access to enough food for an active, healthy life—is a problem for people of all ages, but it is especially troubling for families with children.
+Across New York State, food insecurity—the lack of consistent access to enough food for an active, healthy life—is prevalent, persistent, and costly.

 Prior to the COVID-19 pandemic, 1 in 10 New Yorkers—nearly 2 million people—were food insecure.
 Food insecurity jeopardizes health.
 Evidence proves that individuals with uncertain access to food have lower diet quality, higher rates of diet-related disease, and higher health care costs.

 This NYHealth survey dives deep into the lived experiences of New Yorkers who are food insecure and contrasts them with the food-secure population.
 The report details the results of a 1,507-person statewide survey.
 The results are clear: food insecurity is strongly associated with worse health.

 Below are some key takeaways: